Anti-money laundering and counter-terrorism financing compliance statement

 - Proceeds of Crime Act 2002 and associated regulations

 - Criminal Code Act 1995 and associated regulations

-Under the AML/CTF Act AUSTRAC, the regulatory authority charged with oversight of the legislation, has made Rules relating to AML/CTF obligations.
-Cuscal has implemented the requirements of this Act and Rules and has adopted internal policies, procedures and controls to ensure ongoing compliance.
+AUSTRAC, the regulatory authority charged with oversight of the legislation, has made Rules relating to AML/CTF obligations.
+Cuscal has implemented the requirements of the AML/CTF Act and Rules and has adopted internal policies, procedures and controls to ensure ongoing compliance.

 Cuscal has policies and procedures in place to comply with the obligation to identify customers as required by the AML/CTF Act.

 - Ongoing customer due diligence

 Client monitoring is carried out through a risk-based approach.
 Cuscal employees in the relevant roles receive periodic training and reminders of the requirement to monitor customers and their transactions on an ongoing basis.